Þrymskviða: Swedish

 While in the Danish Ballad the three god figures are presented as siblings, in the Swedish version, this relationship is removed or obfuscated.
 Torkar addresses Locke as "legodrängen min" (st. 2), meaning my "hired servant".
 (Note: Whereas in the Danish Ballad (ver.
 A, st. 2) Tord speaks to "his brother" (broder sin Lokke) (Note: This calling Locke a "servant" is explained as an echo of Loki being called "Ódinn's servant" in Þrymlur, Lokrur, and Sörla þáttr.)
 And the "maiden Frojenborg" ("jungfru Frojenborg", st. 6) is demanded (see below), instead of "your sister" (jer søster, C ver., st. 7).

 Trolletram has buried Torkar's hammer "fifteen fathoms and forty" (Note: femton famnar och fyratio (st. 5), though [mis-]translated as "fifteen fathoms and fourteen".) in the ground, and tells Locke to take the answer back to Torkar that "His hammer he ne'er will see, / Until he sends may Fröyenborg.. to me", i.e., the "maiden Frojenborg".

+The Swedish ballad Hammarhämtningen has been translated into English as "The Hammer Hunt".